mognet#2 | re: re: social media

 Anyway, as I said, I really appreciate you reaching out.
 And I understand that, because of my previous Mognet post (and my actually-leaving-Mastodon), you, too, are now considering leaving Mastodon.
 So, let’s talk about that.

 And yes, I know who you are.
 I averaged about four hours a day on Mastodon (between mobile and desktop) while I was still a user there, so I can confidently say that—up until the point when I left—I’d read every single one of your posts and either A) liked it, B) commented on it, or C) didn’t interact with it at all because it would have felt inappropriate to do so.
 To elaborate on that last one: like you, I have pretty poor social skills (even online), especially when it comes to expressing empathy for someone’s personal misfortune; and a large part of the reason I don’t like to console people online in this way is because, well, I just don’t care that much—OK, let me rephrase that: I care intellectually, but I don’t care that much emotionally.
 I can recognize when something bad happens, understand its impact, and realize that it sucks, but I don't feel bad for the person specifically.
 (Note that I am referring to online people I have never met here, not family or friends or someone getting stabbed on the street in front of me or whatever.)
 So, as you can imagine, the idea of me providing emotional support to someone online that I barely know makes me feel a bit fraudulent.
 What am I supposed to say?
 “I'm sorry your relative died,” “praying for your quick cancer recovery,” or send little heart emoji and/or animated dancing heart gifs or something?
 If that’s expected, do we really want a community where we’re all doing all these little performative, feel-good platitudes that lack real emotional weight?
 At that point, I’d constantly worry about the sincerity of the person telling me they’re “so sorry” for my loss or whatever.
 This ties directly into social media, which, in my view, has become very performative in this exact way.
 But perhaps I'm just the odd one out here; maybe quote-unquote normal people do feel deep empathy for literally everyone else's misfortunes.
 Who knows.
 Somehow, however, I doubt it, because if so, we would be seeing a lot more people just hanging limp from rafters or crumpled fetal in the corner sobbing due to the sheer volume of psionic shit they would be experiencing on the day-to-day; it would all be too overwhelming.
-Not even the main character Jesus Christ from the hit novel The Bible could maintain that level of empathetic care without at least breaking down into tears every few minutes.
+Not even the fictional character Jesus from the hit novel The Bible could maintain that level of empathetic care without at least breaking down into tears every few minutes.
 I just don't buy it.
 When we start throwing these platitudes around all the time for literally everything—especially when we don’t really know the people personally—we make sentiment cheap and, as a result, no one can tell what's truly heartfelt and what's not.
 Maybe you can relate to all this, maybe not.
 The important thing, though—(and I’m not just putting this in as a disclaimer, I actually believe this intellectually, emotionally, &c.)—is that, while this all sounds very cynical and mean, we have to remember that, even if we don't personally feel sorrow on behalf of someone's misfortune, that misfortuned someone is still a fleshy human person who deserves our respect; and, in my mind, refraining from empty platitudes is more respectful than flippantly telling everyone, “I’m sorry that happened to you” for every little thing; and in this way, when I do express empathy, the person receiving said empathy will absolutely know it’s genuine—because it will be.

 That was a long-winded tangent.
 Sorry about that.
 You probably think I’m some sort of major asshole now.
 Like I said earlier: piles of salt, &c., &c.